Loading

 What Is a Joist?

 Joists are the repeated structural members that are used to build a deck frame.
 The minimum size joist used in deck construction depends on the distance the joists span between bearing points and the species and grade of the treated lumber used to create the joists.
-The building code has very stringent minimum standards for the amount of weight a deck floor must be able to hold.
+The building code has strict minimum standards for the weight a deck floor must hold.
 You can determine the size of the joists using a span table.

 What Is a Beam?